crschnick/pdx_unlimiter/GUIDE.md

 This separation means that changing or deleting a file from your savegame directory does not delete it from the Pdx-Unlimiter storage and vice-versa.

-In the settings menu you can change the storage location and enable the option `Delete on import` which specifies whether to delete savegames after succesfully importing it into the Pdx-Unlimiter storage.
+You can change the storage directory in the settings menu and also open it by clicking on `Storage` -> `Open storage directory` in the menu bar.

 ## Campaigns and folders